-3. Orient and insert the replacement FBM's SSD notch to the base board's slot guide in a 45° angle (A), place on top of the base board with the notch on the screw hole (B), then secure the FBM to the board with a screw you removed in step 2 (C).
+4. Orient and insert the replacement FBM's notch to the module slot's guide (A) in a 45° angle, orient the screw notch on the screw hole (B), then secure the FBM to the board with a screw (C) you removed in step 3.

-4. Insert the controller back to the enclosure.
+- 5. Install the host board back to the controller. - 6.
+Insert the controller back to the enclosure.